 Pedro Alvarez | Rice University

-The identification and characterization of superoxide hyper-producing bacteria will facilitate the development of both in situ and ex situ bioremediation strategies for other priority groundwater pollutants (e.g., TCE), which could lead to significantly reduced treatment costs.
-Project results will also improve the understanding of potential natural attenuation routes (via extracellular reactive species) and how biostimulation might be used to enhance their efficacy and increase biodegradation rates.
-Moreover, this strategy is likely to prove useful for the remediation of a wide range of recalcitrant contaminants.
+Additionally, the identification and characterization of superoxide hyper-producing bacteria will facilitate the development of both in situ and ex situ bioremediation strategies for other priority groundwater pollutants (e.g., TCE), which could lead to significantly reduced treatment costs.
+This research also increases our understanding of potential natural attenuation routes (via extracellular reactive species) and how biostimulation might be used to enhance their efficacy and increase biodegradation rates.
+This strategy should be evaluated for the remediation of a wide range of recalcitrant contaminants.
 Furthermore, the knowledge that superoxide and hydroxyl radicals cannot directly degrade PFOA advises the remediation community to explore other strategies besides reactive oxygen species for degradation.